entrecode/ec.components/README.md

 # ec.components

-This is the main project for ec.components, rewritten in Typescript and Angular.
+This is the main project for ec.components, written in Typescript and Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.